scarista/scarista.github.io/content/stories/dragon-lake/index.md

 "Martha!"

 Her mother's shout swept away the last trace of her reverie about the dragon.
-As she had been taught, she hopped quickly from her bed and hurried to her mother's side.
+She hopped quickly from her bed and hurried to her mother's side.

 "Yes, mother."